sony/model_optimization/docsrc/source/guidelines/quickstart_pytorch.rst

 .. code-block:: python

-    # Set the batch size of the images at each calibration iteration.
+    # Set the batch size of the images at each calibration iteration and number of iterations
     batch_size = 50
+    n_iters = 20

     # Set the path to the folder of images to load and use for the representative dataset.
     # Notice that the folder have to contain at least one image.